-The following profiles have been provided by Black, Asian and Minority Ethnic (BAME) staff from the University of St Andrews.
+The following public profiles have been provided by Black, Asian and Minority Ethnic (BAME) staff from the University of St Andrews.
 If a member of staff would like to be part of this initiative, please email: email@example.com

 Provided 19 Dec 2019: Born in England to an Indian (Parsi) father and English mother, I was raised near Coventry in the West Midlands.
 I left home to study engineering at Southampton University, only to change to Psychology after a year.
 I went on to complete a PhD in Psychology at University College London (1990), before switching to studying evolutionary biology through a Human Frontier Science Programme fellowship held at the University of California, Berkeley, USA.
 After a couple of years of sunshine, I returned to the U.K. to take up a BBSRC postdoctoral fellowship (1993) and then a Royal Society University Research fellowship (1995) at the University of Cambridge.
 In 2003 I took up a position of Reader in the School of Biology at the University of St Andrews, and was promoted to Professor in 2005.
 I live in St Andrews with my wife and two children, and have found it an extremely friendly and supportive environment to raise a family.